dominodatalab/domino-code-assist-docs/docs/install.md

 === "Python"

-      If you do not already have a _Jupyter_ or _JupyterLab_ workspace, then create on now.
+      If you do not already have a _Jupyter_ or _JupyterLab_ workspace, then create one now.
 Launch the workspace.

       Run the following command in a notebook code cell: